tunguyenthaison/HirstPainting/README.md

 # HirstPainting
 HirstPainting using the turtle module in Python

+The GIF image is exported.